Bogota’s mayor against forced recruitment

-Alain Zoller, Domestic Team
+Alain Zoller, Team Inland

 Against the recruitment of children and young people